 National Service Dogs’ first Canine Assisted Intervention (CAI) Dog was placed in 2013.
-CAI Dogs are matched with treatment professionals from a variety of disciplines to work as partners in therapy to address Health and Wellness in communities across Ontario.
+CAI Dogs are matched with treatment professionals within organizations/facilities from a variety of disciplines to work as partners in therapy to address Health and Wellness in communities across Ontario.

-While CAI has been hailed as the “treatment of choice” by American doctors and treatment centres alike, CAI is new to Canada.
+While CAI has been hailed as the “treatment of choice” by American doctors and treatment centers alike, CAI is new to Canada.
 NSD’s Canine Assisted Intervention Program is the first CAI program in Ontario, and one of only three in Canada.

 The opportunities to integrate CAI Dogs into a variety of treatment plans are numerous, from mental health, addictions, literacy, physical therapy and more.
-NSD is committed to working in partnership with treatment providers to make the most of what CAI Dogs have to offer.
+NSD is committed to working in partnership with treatment organizations/facilities to make the most of what CAI Dogs have to offer.

 - CAI Dogs provide multiple impacts, aiding in physical, social, and emotional healing